vkdlxj008/jk/medical/INSIGHTS.md

 Insurance Cost Analysis Project

 Project Overview
 This is a personal data analysis project conducted using Tableau to analyze factors affecting insurance costs.
+The final dashboard version is saved as 2nddraftmedical.PNG.
 Through visualized analysis, the following insights were derived:

 Key Findings
 1. Regional Comparison of BMI and Insurance Costs